Heartwarming: Codename: Kids Next Door

-There are many in this episode.
-When Numbuh Four refuses to fight his father, when Mr. Beetles is confused about why he would ever try to hurt his son, the part where he explains how the fathers got in this situation (said dad states they were all going to counseling lessons to be better dads) and Numbuh Four's reaction.
+- There are many in "Operation: M.A.T.A.D.O.R.", especially the outcome and The Stinger: when Numbuh Four refuses to fight his father, when Mr. Beetles is confused about why he would ever try to hurt his son, the part where he explains how the fathers got in this situation (said dad states they were all going to counseling lessons to be better dads) and Numbuh Four's reaction.

 Numbuh 5/Abby:Yeah, we told him everything he wanted to hear, we'll meet you up on the Moon base okay?
 Oh!
 And Numbuh one?
 Welcome back.

-In "Operation: D.A.D.D.Y.", it was revealed that Mr. Boss is Numbuh 86's father.
+- In "Operation: D.A.D.D.Y.", it was revealed that Mr. Boss is Numbuh 86's father.
+Despite having being shown as a Child Hater plenty of times before, he claims that he loves his kids (he just hates everyone else's).
 Afterwards they admitted that they didn't really care if they were technically enemies, that they would just do their thing and still be loving father and daughter.
 It's both touching and funny.

 "You may be my arch-enemy — but you're also my sister!"